Andre-Matias/crm_integration-1/scripts/r/3.Analysis/readme.md

 ### Credentials

-You can import credentials for your projects by running... :
+You can import credentials into your R script by running... :

 ```
 Give examples